kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 Recall that end users cannot usually observe component logs or access metrics.
 -->

-- Metrics like kubernetes_uvip_total can be used to check how many requests were proxied to remote apiserver
+- Metrics like kubernetes_uvip_proxied_request_total can be used to check how many requests were proxied to remote apiserver

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?